UK Government Declares National Emergency Amid Surge in Antisemitic Violence

 What happened (in 30 seconds)

-- On April 29, 2026, two Jewish men were stabbed in Golders Green, London, in an incident classified as terrorism.
+- On April 29, 2026, two Jewish men were stabbed in Golders Green, prompting a national emergency declaration.

 The context you actually need